muthulakshmi309/muthulakshmi309/README.md

 ### Hi there 👋

-I'm a web developer with 4+ years of experience.
+I'm a web developer with 5 years of experience.
 My area of expertise is front-end web development.

 🔭 Currently working on
 - Angular
+- React
 - Typescript
 - Node.js
 - Bootstrap
-- CSS/SCSS/SASS
+- CSS/SASS

 <!--
 **lakshmi309/lakshmi309** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.